prschmid/hierarchable/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/prschmid/hierarchable/tree/main.svg?style=shield)](https://dl.circleci.com/status-badge/redirect/gh/prschmid/hierarchable/tree/main)

-Cross model hierarchical (parent, child, sibling) relationship between ActiveRecord models.
+A simple way to define cross model hierarchical (parent, child, sibling) relationships between ActiveRecord models.

+The aim of this library is to efficiently create and store the ancestors of an object so that it is easy to generate things like breadcrumbs that require information about an object's ancestors that may span multiple models (e.g. `Project` and `Task`).
+It is designed in such a way that each object contains the ancestry information and that no joins need to be made to a separate table to get this ancestry information.

 ## Installation